 - Tourists who are not familiar with the whereabouts of anything in particular, for whom it would be helpful to walk distinct routes without trying to reorient oneself on the map constantly

-- Creative use of routing such as in cases of quests where players need to use such tools in order to progress in the game
+- Creative use of routing such as in cases of quests where players need to use such tools to progress in the game

 - Emergency cases when AR extension may be helpful to find the quickest route or direction towards the hospital or something else